Alabama pausing executions after 3rd failed lethal injection

 “Everything is on the table — from our legal strategy in dealing with last minute appeals, to how we train and prepare, to the order and timing of events on execution day, to the personnel and equipment involved,” Hamm said in a statement issued through the governor’s office.

-Marshall, the state’s top prosecutor, didn’t immediately say whether he would agree to Ivey’s request.
-The attorney general “read the governor’s and commissioner’s comments with interest” and “will have more to say on this at a later date,” said spokesman Mike Lewis.
+Marshall “read the governor’s and commissioner’s comments with interest” and “will have more to say on this at a later date,” said Mike Lewis, a spokesman for the attorney general.

 The Death Penalty Information Center, an anti-death-penalty group with a large database on executions, said no state other than Alabama has had to halt an execution in progress since 2017, when Ohio halted Alva Campbell’s lethal injection because workers couldn’t find a vein.